-Work over, I headed with great reluctance to the supermarket.
-I go there as seldom as possible at the best of times… and the run-up to Christmas does not constitute the best of times by any stretch of the imagination.
-It was packed but not manic; even so, and head down, I charged to the pharmacy aisle with as little looking around as possible.
+I go to the supermarket as seldom as possible at the best of times… and the run-up to Christmas does not constitute the best of times by any stretch of the imagination.
+Head down, I charged to the pharmacy aisle with as little looking around as possible.

 I don’t tend to eat a lot of sweet stuff, but mince pies are a weakness.